Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 An added node has its rotation pivot at `x: 0`, `y: 0`, by default, with exceptions.
 For example, the default pivot for a [Sprite2D](https://docs.godotengine.org/en/stable/classes/class_sprite2d.html#class-sprite2d) is its center if the `centered` property is set to `true`.
-If you would like to change the rotation pivot of a node, click this button and choose a new location by left clicking.
+If you would like to change the rotation pivot of a node, select this button and choose a new location by tapping.
 The node rotates considering this point.
 If you have multiple nodes selected, this icon will add a temporary pivot to be used commonly by all selected nodes.
 Pressing ``Shift`` and clicking this button will create the pivot at the center of selected nodes.
 If any of